Core themes: the basis of our work

 Our work is structured into core themes to clearly show what topics we are specialized in.
 Core themes are clusters of all the activities relating to a subject, including research, knowledge at the table and individual questions.

-Core Theme 1: Mobility, Accessibility and Spatial Planning (Arjen 't Hoen)
+Core Theme A: Mobility and Accessibility (Arjen 't Hoen)

-Core Theme 6: Policy Evaluations and Assessment Frameworks (Pauline Wortelboer-van Donselaar)
+Core Theme C: Policy Evaluations and Role of Government (Pauline Wortelboer-van Donselaar)

 KiM’s focus in this core theme is on evaluating the effectiveness and efficiency of policy measures, and answering questions pertaining to the role of government (legitimacy).